 “It’s no trick.
 You let Jace into your heart.
 He finds your own music there.
 Then he helps you to play it.
 The only magic is your own music.
 He helps you find and play it.”

 We ask them to stay for dinner.
 Nina calls to let her parents know.
 Jules generally eats with her family; he doesn’t need to disturb his rock god parents.
 It gives me an idea for a new band song: ‘Son of False Gods.’
-Mummy inform the staff and tells us that dinner is at 7 pm.
+Mummy informs the staff and tells us that dinner is at 7 pm.

 After we were seated and eating the soup course, Trent and Brett rush in from their Collegiate socializing.